The dog days of summer have officially arrived, so now is the time to stay

 - Postpone chores like dishwashing, cooking and laundry until the evening.

 - Don’t let in unwanted heat and humidity.
-Keep the house closed tight during the day and consider effectively caulking or weather stripping to ensure your cool air doesn’t seep right out the window.
+Keep the house closed tight during the day and consider effectively caulking or weather stripping to ensure cool air doesn’t seep right out the window.

 - Check the filters monthly and replace as necessary.

-- Use the ceiling fan only when you’re in the room.
+- Use the ceiling fan only when in the room.
 Running the fan doesn’t lower the temperature, but it does increase evaporation from your skin to help you feel cooler.

 - A dirty condenser (AC outside unit) should be cleaned by a professional technician to allow greater air flow and distribution across the coil.
 A service technician will also oil the motors and check the refrigerant charge and electrical components for safety hazards.
 A system tune-up also promotes less energy usage and greater indoor air quality.